-According to the pre-assessment findings for Cornwall in stage 2 of Project Inshore2 (accepting the, in some cases, data limited and therefore precautionary nature of a pre-assessment) there are 4 stocks fished within the district that offer the prospect of almost immediate entry into the MSC full assessment.
+According to the pre-assessment findings for Isles of Scilly in stage 2 of Project Inshore5 (accepting the, in some cases, data limited and therefore precautionary nature of a pre-assessment) there are 3 stocks that are fished in waters around the district (but not by local fishermen currently) that offer the prospect of almost immediate entry into the MSC full assessment.
 These are:

 - 1. Western Channel (VIIe) Sole,

-- 2. Celtic Sea (VIIe-k) Sole,
+- 2. Celtic Sea (VIIe-k) Sole, and

-- 3. Western Channel (VIIe) Plaice, and

-- 4. Celtic Sea (VIIe-k) Cod
+- 3. Celtic Sea (VIIe-k) Cod